EmperorNumerius/Forge/Website/editor/README.md

 this will be as easy to use as possible

 # to run:
-First install all the dependencies:
+First install all the dependencies in the /website directory with npm:
 ## dependencies:
     three.js
     monaco-editor